KieranCha/KieranCha/README.md

-Python and C#
+Python and C# //
-T level at middlesbrough college
+Doing T level at middlesbrough college